b-state/hdm-react-lecture/README.md

 # Exercises
 ## Exercise 1 / Components

 Your task is to replace the static food list with some react components.
 At the end you should have seperate FoodItem components for the dishes inside a category which are displayed inside a FoodList.
-Also every category from 'Beliebt, Pizza, Pasta, Salate' should be button component.
+Also, every category from 'Beliebt, Pizza, Pasta, Salate' should be button component.

 ![FoodList](exersice-resources/readme-images/exercise1.png)